 There’s a wonderful lightness to Claude Barras’ animated feature and although it touches on alcoholism, deportation, murder, suicide and abuse, it retains an innocence and vulnerability that is simultaneously heart-warming and heart-breaking.
 There’s little grand, plotted drama, just a series of interconnected character moments and reflections, much like life really.
 The real genius at work is in the mirror it holds up to the darkness and desperation the adult world can contain and the bittersweet purity of a child’s love for their parent even when that love is neither deserved or reciprocated.

-If it sounds like the film is on a downer then I have mislead you.
+If it sounds like the film is on a downer then I have misled you.
 It’s a sublime delight, plucking at the heartstrings like a virtuoso harpist giving their finest performance.
 It’s not blind to the darkest reaches of everyday life but nor is it bound by them, showing that for every black deed and terrible happening, there is light, there is love and there is laughter.